Hardcover Fiction - April 2, 2017

 5.The Magnolia Story, by Chip Gaines and Joanna Gaines with Mark Dagostino.
 The lives of the couple who star in the HGTV show “Fixer Upper.”

 9.The Book Of Joy, by Dalai Lama and Desmond Tutu.
-A discussion between two spiritual leaders about how to find joy in the face of suffering.
+Two spiritual leaders discuss how to find joy in the face of suffering.

 10.Dear Ijeawele, by Chimamanda Ngozi Adichie.
 A feminist manifesto in 15 suggestions for empowering a daughter to become a strong, independent woman.